Diabetic Retinopathy

 Should your eye doctor diagnose diabetic retinopathy, they’ll initially monitor your eyes’ health.
 But if it progresses and you have vision changes, you may need to begin treatments to limit further damage, including:

-- Injectable medications specifically, anti-vascular endothelial growth factor (anti-VEGF) drugs, may slow or stop blood vessels from leaking in the eye, while preventing new blood vessel growth.
+- Injectable medications, specifically, anti-vascular endothelial growth factor (anti-VEGF) drugs, may slow or stop blood vessels from leaking in the eye while preventing new blood vessel growth.
 Our doctors may also inject corticosteroids.

 - Laser treatments may reduce retinal swelling, shrink blood vessels, and stop leaking.

-Maintain Proper Diabetes Management
+The Importance of Proper Diabetes Management

-As both high cholesterol and blood pressure are risk factors, you have to control your levels.
+As both high cholesterol and high blood pressure are risk factors, you have to control your levels.
 Adults with diabetes should aim for a blood pressure of less than 130/80 mm Hg.
 You should also try to follow a healthy lifestyle, including engaging in regular physical activity, eating healthily, and avoiding smoking.

-Schedule a Consultation With Our Diabetic Eye Specialists in Utah
+Schedule a Diabetic Retinopathy Consultation in Utah